haileys/bark/README.md

 ### Configuration

-As well as command line options, Bark's options can be set by environment variable or configuration file.
-Command line options and environment variables are shown in `bark --help`.
+As well as on the command line, Bark's options can be set by environment variable or configuration file.
+Command line options and their corresponding environment variables are shown in `bark --help`.

 Bark also searches the XDG config directories for a `bark.toml` configuration file, respecting any custom directories set in `XDG_CONFIG_DIRS`.